chauff/cse1500-web-transcripts/README.md

 Two Visual Studio Code extensions are important for this setup to remain efficient: [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) (to generate PDFs of the lectures and assignments) and [Markdown All In One](https://github.com/yzhang-gh/vscode-markdown) to automatically create/update table of contents.

 The PDFs are no longer available on GitHub (in order to limit the repository's size).
-They are available on Brightspace.
-They can also be generated with the Markdown PDF Visual Studio Code extension.
+They can be generated with the Markdown PDF Visual Studio Code extension.

 The transcripts are written in US English.